pinellolab/CRISPResso2/README.md

 --place_report_in_output_folder: If true, report will be written inside the CRISPResso output folder.
 By default, the report will be written one directory up from the report output. (default: False)

+--zip: If true, report will be placed in a zip folder upon completion. --place_report_in_output_folder must be true and is automatically set to true if false. (default: False)

 #### Miscellaneous parameters

 --auto: Infer amplicon sequence from most common reads (default: False)